 Black History Month was first proposed by black educators and the Black United Students at Kent State University in February 1969.
 The first celebration of Black History Month took place at Kent State one year later.
 Six years later, it was being celebrated all over the United States, following recognition by President Gerald Ford.
 Also known as African-American History Month, it has received official recognition from governments in Canada, and more recently, has been observed in places like Ireland, the Netherlands, and the United Kingdom.
 However, it is celebrated in October in European countries.

-However, the reality remains that Black people continue to face many systemic challenges and oppression and for change to occur, everyone must play a part in the fight for a truly equal society.
-Starting this Black history month, you can join in the honor of the Black experience by learning and educating yourself on the history of Black people––starting from slavery till date and supporting causes focused on the fight for racial justice and equality.
+Over the past two years alone, there have been extreme highs and lows especially for Black Americans and this makes celebrating Black History Month this year even more important than ever.
+The reality remains that Black people continue to face many systemic challenges and oppression and for change to occur, everyone must play a part in the fight for a truly equal society.
+Starting this Black history month, you can join in the honor of the Black experience by learning and educating yourself on the history of Black people––starting from slavery till date–and supporting causes focused on the fight for racial justice and equality.
 These are just a few of the many ways you too can get involved now and always.

 #1.
 Read books about Black history and books by Black authors in general

-If you want to fully understand what is going on, you have to read!
+If you want to fully understand what’s going on, you have to read!
 Read about Black history in books by Black authors and you can take it a step further by shopping for these books from Black-owned book stores, as much as possible.

 #2.
 Watch movies and documentaries on Black history